Skip to Main Content

 Featured

-Does credit score matter for federal student loans?
+What credit score do you need for federal student loans?

-But if you’d like to take out a Direct PLUS Loan, you’ll have to undergo a credit check.
-While you don’t need a specific credit score to qualify for a PLUS Loan, you can’t have an adverse credit history.
+But if you'd like to take out a Direct PLUS Loan, you must undergo a credit check.
+While you don't need a specific credit score to qualify for a PLUS Loan, you can't have an adverse credit history.

 For the purposes of federal student loans, an adverse credit history means: